gene-git/dns_tools/README.md

  - Key Signing Key (KSK)
    This signs the zone signing key - and its this key that must be registered with the domain registrar for the root servers.
-The requirment ensures that there is an appropriate chain of trust from the root dns servers on down.
+The requirement ensures that there is an appropriate chain of trust from the root dns servers on down.
    Most, if not all registars now support DNSSEC - Google Domains does for example.
    This requirement means there is a manual step whenever the KSK changes, which is updating